seek4science/seek/tech/releases/index.md

 This version includes:

   * **Changes to joining a project during registration**.
     * During registration a user will no longer be asked to select a Project and Institution, (this was often missed).
-Instead, after registration they will be prompted to either Join or Create a Project after registration and until they are a member.
+Instead, they will be prompted to either Join or Create a Project after registration and until they are a member.
     * [Joining a Project](/help/user-guide/join-a-project.html) now has an easier interface to search and select the projects the users want to join, and to define either a new Institution or select an existing one
     * The Project administrator is notified by email, and is provided with a single page to accept the join request more easily, and is also prompted through the FAIRDOM-SEEK interface if there are outstanding requests.
   * **Simplified Project and Programme creation.**